eqasim-org/eqasim-switzerland/README.md

     - State: 2024
     - Contract:

-Finally your data fodler should look somethign like this:
+Finally your data folder should look something like this:
 ```
 +--- statpop
 |   +--- STATPOP_2023_LINK_CH.csv